arangodb/docs/3.10/installation-windows.md

 #### Automatic Upgrade

-If this checkbox is selected the installer will attempt to perform an automatic update.
-For more information please see
+If this checkbox is selected, the installer attempts to perform an automatic update.
+For more information, please see
 [Upgrading on Windows](upgrading-osspecific-info-windows.html).

 #### Keep Backup

 Select this to create a backup of your database directory during automatic upgrade.
-The backup will be created next to your current database directory suffixed by a time stamp.
+The backup is created next to your current database directory suffixed by a time stamp.

 #### Add to Path